maxwells/bootstrap-tags/README.md

 or

 	$ git clone https://github.com/maxwells/bootstrap-tags.git
-	--> JS files are located in bootstrap-tags/dist, CSS files in bootstrap-tags/css
+	--> js files are located in dist/js, CSS in dist/css

 ## Features
 - Support for Bootstrap 2.3.2 and 3+